Lightweight Performance

 Cyclocross

-What do you do when there’s an obstacle in the way of your ride?
-Go around, right?
-Not if you’re a cyclocrosser.
-Cyclocross, originating in western Europe, is a form of racing which involves maneuvering through rough terrain and sharp turns, and overcoming obstacles.
-In a race, riders will often have to ride through sand, mud, grass and loose gravel.
-In addition, courses usually involve carrying the bicycle while clambering over obstacles (such as walls, fences, fallen logs), and running up stairs.
 All this requires a versatile, lightweight bicycle.
-A cyclocross bike has a lightweight frame, and drop bar handlebars, similar to a road bike.
+A cyclocross bike has a lightweight frame and drop bar handlebars, similar to a road bike.
 It also has similar gears to a road bike.
 A ‘cross bike has beefier wheels (more akin to hybrid wheels) and wider, knobbier tires.
 The frames and forks are wider around the wheels, providing greater clearance so that mud and debris are less likely to gum up the works.
 The only brakes that will function on a cyclocross bike are cantilever or road disc brakes.
-Cantilevers have been the standard brake on cyclocross bikes until very recently, and are certainly the lightweight alternative, but lack in stopping power.
-Road disc brakes are more powerful, but have not, until very recently, been permitted in cyclocross racing.
+Cantilevers have been the standard brake on cyclocross bikes until very recently.
+They’re certainly the lightweight alternative, but lack in stopping power.
+Road disc brakes are more powerful, but until very recently weren’t permitted in cyclocross racing.
 Some ‘cross bikes do come ‘disc ready,’ though, allowing commuters and casual cyclocross riders to make the switch.

 Cyclocross-style riding is a great way to cross-train.
 In a single kilometer of a race, a rider may be sprinting, climbing, carving, slogging through sand and running up a steep incline carrying a bike.

-Click here to return to the F.A.Q. articles list
+Return to the F.A.Q. articles list